 The SBA’s most popular loan program is the 7(a) loan for small businesses.
 The 7(a) loan provides financial assistance for entrepreneurs starting a new business or acquiring, operating, or expanding an existing business.
 The loans must be approved by the SBA.

-The best loan status reflecting financial health of the franchise is Paid in Full, as the business has already paid off the loans and all interest.
-In contract, the worst loan status is Charged Off, as the loan has defaulted and further collection of debt is doubtful.
-The SBA recognizes this as a loss and removes the account from its active accounts receivable.
+The best loan status reflecting financial health of the business is Paid in Full, as the business has already paid off the loans and all interest.
+In contrast, the worst loan status is Charged Off, as the loan has been defaulted and further collection of debt is doubtful.
+The SBA recognizes this as a loss and writes the account off from its active accounts receivable.

 SBA Loan Status per Industry

 Vetted Biz reclassified the 500+ NAICS industries into 14 industries for the franchises studied.
-Within each industry, we studied the rate of the two most important loan statuses, Paid in Full and Also can be referred to as the SBA Loan Default Rate, the charged off rate is percentage of businesses in set field (e.g. industry) that defaulted their loan, are unable to pay their loan in full, and/or there is no confidence that they will be able to pay back the loan…..
+Within each industry, we studied the rate of the two most important loan statuses, Paid in Full and Also can be referred to as the SBA Loan Default Rate, the charged off rate is percentage of businesses in set field (e.g. industry) that defaulted their loan, are unable to pay their loan in full, and/or there is no confidence that they will be….
 Below you can find the adjusted results of both for each industry with a further breakdown of how many businesses in those industries had that loan status.
 Adjusted results exclude loans that were “Committed” or “Cancelled” due to the fact that these loans ended before they were ever disbursed by the lender.

-From 2010 to 2019, SBA loans within the Healthcare Services industry had the highest Paid In Full rate and lowest Charged Off rate.
-Although many prospective small business owners first explore investment opportunities in the Food and Beverage industry, it is advisable to also explore other industries with strong SBA loan performance, such as Healthcare Services, to see how those concepts compare.
+From 2010 to 2020, SBA loans within the Healthcare Services industry had the highest Paid in Full rate and one of the lowest Charged Off rates.
 The Healthcare Services industry is largely dominated by urgent care centers, medical staffing companies, and senior care centers.

-When prospective small business owners are exploring what is the best business for them to invest in, it is also important to understand the industry a business is in.
-Reviewing the SBA 7(a) loans is just one of many different factors to consider when analyzing the success of small business industries.
+When exploring optimal businesses to invest in, prospective small business owners must keep in mind the industry as a whole.
+Reviewing the SBA 7(a) loans is one of many factors to consider when analyzing the success of small business industries.